caezium/caezium.github.io/content/index.md

 Welcome internet traveller, how did you find your way here?

-This isn't really a public file cabinet.
+This isn't really a public cabinet.
 I don't have much to offer you, but I'm glad you're here.

 This is a cabinet full of my thoughts, my ideas, my projects, my work, my life.